yuhattor/copilot-patterns/contents/en/general/code-to-comment.md

 ### Exercise

-- **Exercise 1**: Generate appropriate comments for the code at the top of the following function:
+- **Exercise**: Generate appropriate comments for the code at the top of the following function:

 ```python
 def eratosthenes_sieve(n):